amazon-braket/amazon-braket-examples/README.md

 * [**Advanced OpenQASM programs using the Local Simulator**](examples/braket_features/Simulating_Advanced_OpenQASM_Programs_with_the_Local_Simulator.ipynb)

-    This notebook serves as a references of OpenQASM features supported by Braket with the LocalSimulator.
+    This notebook serves as a reference of OpenQASM features supported by Braket with the LocalSimulator.

 * [**Using the tensor network simulator TN1**](examples/braket_features/Using_the_tensor_network_simulator_TN1.ipynb)